robrix/Postmodern-Programming/Postmodern Programming.md

 I tell a (small) lie: it is a _little_ bit about Cocoa, in that it is about declarative programming and how to do it, and if we’re using Cocoa, which is rather the point of this conference, then obviously it’s going to intersect with that somewhat.
 But on the whole these things apply rather more widely, and it can be a good thing to think of oneself as a _programmer_, rather than as a _Cocoa_ or _Cocoa Touch programmer_.

+Of course, being that this is a talk about declarative programming, it might be discuss what that even means.
+Wikipedia (the authoritative repository of all human knowledge) gives three definitions:

+1. A program that describes _what_ computation should be performed and not _how_ to compute it
+2. Any programming language that lacks side effects (or more specifically, is referentially transparent)
+3. A language with a clear correspondence to mathematical logic

+Well, that certainly clarifies things.
+And as an aside: you have to love any concept whose wikipedia page includes the heading “Subparadigms.”

+For the moment let’s think of it as “not imperative programming,” where “imperative programming” is you, the Grand Imperator, telling the program what to do.
+Declarative programming would instead make you the Grand Declarator: you instead tell the program what it _is_.
+And, with that, the program no doubt walks away enlightened.
+(Even if we don’t.)

 ## Prologue: Everything I Know Is Wrong

 My name is Rob Rix.
 I’ve been a programmer for as long as I can remember, I’ve got twelve years of professional experience behind me, and I’ve spent the last eighteen months doing consulting and product development with Black Pixel.
 Before that, I spent eighteen months implementing sync, and so I know a thing or two about making mistakes.